 Variations of the 1920s Bob

 The bob is the defining and dominant women’s hairstyle of the 1920s, with all its various lengths, textures and shapes.
 Most variations had a name and distinctive look of its own.
 Women would have adopted one of the styles, or used elements from their favourite bobbed look to suit their requirements.
 In other words, bobs were reasonably versatile and adaptable.
-Here are some of the more popular styles:
+Here is a look at some of the more popular styles.

 A softer-looking bob named after the popular dance of the decade.
 The hair came to just below the ear lobes and had large, soft waves in it.
 It was very fashionable in 1925.

-Also known as the “boyish bob“, it was a very short bob, shaved at the back and cut above the ears.
+The Eton crop was also known as the “boyish bob” or the “Garçon”.
+It was a very short bob, shaved at the nape and cut above the ears.
 Appearing in the mid-1920s, it was named in Britain after the hairstyle favoured by the Eton schoolboys.
 The masculine style attracted much comment and was often the target of cartoons and the press.

 The moana bob had a distinctive parting that ran parallel to the forehead, with the fringe swept forward.
 The rest of the hair was combed back over the crown, creating a little rounded lift.